-- (fg) To carry out investigations and to obtain, issue, give or publish notices or orders for the control of infectious disease as permitted under the relevant legislation. - (gh) To make, refuse, or vary such registrations as are applied for, or requested, under the legislation set out in (kł) below and to maintain appropriate registers. - (hi) To grant, refuse, or vary authorisations and licences as are applied for under the legislation set out in (kl) below. - (jj) In consultation with the Housing and Environmental Health Portfolio Holder, to agree the payment of additional grant above the £15,000.00 maximum for Discretionary Renovation Grants (DRGs) in appropriate circumstances. - (kj) To prepare reports for legal proceedings in the event of contravention of legislation set out in (k) below and in the event of contraventions of the Health & Safety at Work etc. Act 1974, subordinate legislation made thereunder or any amendments thereto issue instructions to the Council's Solicitors to take legal proceedings. - (k) That the holders of the posts below be authorised to enter land or premises, to carry out any act included in, to advise upon compliance with, and to formally notify contraventions of the legislation and subordinate legislation made there under and any amendments thereto, as set out below.
+- (d) To provide services relating to Environmental Health matters, as permitted under the relevant legislation set out in (k) below. - (e) To grant, with or without conditions, or to refuse applications for and to revoke street trading licences or consents.
+To make charges for such grants up to the limit stipulated in the Council's budget. - (f) To carry out investigations and to obtain, issue, give or publish notices or orders for the control of infectious disease as permitted under the relevant legislation. - (g) To make, refuse, or vary such registrations as are applied for, or requested, under the legislation set out in (k) below and to maintain appropriate registers. - (h) To grant, refuse, or vary permits and licences as are applied for under the legislation set out in (k) below. - (i) In consultation with the Housing and Environmental Health (including Diversity and Inclusion) Portfolio Holder, to agree the payment of discretionary grants and loans above the limits set out in the Private Sector Housing Renewal Policy in appropriate circumstances. - (j) To prepare reports for legal proceedings in the event of contravention of legislation set out in (k) below and in the event of contraventions of the Health & Safety at Work etc. Act 1974, subordinate legislation made thereunder or any amendments thereto, to issue instructions to the Council's Solicitors to take legal proceedings. - (k) That the holders of the posts below be authorised to enter land or premises, to exercise all available powers of investigation and inspection, to carry out any act included in, to advise upon compliance with, and to formally notify contraventions of the legislation and subordinate legislation made there under and any amendments thereto, as set out below.